How to Read A Seed Packet

 One item to note:

-1. This seed packet does not provide a lot of information under Seeding.
-When it mentions the soil temperature of 25-30°, to get to that temperature indoors you will need a heat mat.
+1. This seed packet doesn’t provide a lot of information under Seeding if you’re new to growing.
+When it mentions the soil temperature of 25-30°, to get to that temperature indoors, you will need a heat mat.
 Additionally, it makes no mention of the depth to plant the seeds.

-You will need to research the seed depth if it is not mentioned, like above.
+You’ll need to research the seed depth since it’s not mentioned.
 By reviewing the criteria listed at the top of this article, you can compare it to the seed packet to determine if any information is missing, so you know what to research related to that specific seed variety.

 The Incredible Seed